-Josephine chose to remain with the Canossian Sisters and became a novice on December 7, 1893.
-Josephine took her final vows with the Canossian Daughters of Charity religious order on December 8, 1896.
-She was later assigned to a convent in Schio, Vicenza.
+- Josephine chose to remain with the Canossian Sisters and became a novice on December 7, 1893.
+Josephine took her final vows with the Canossian Daughters of Charity religious order on December 8, 1896, to which she was later assigned to a convent in Schio, Vicenza.
 She often referred to lovingly as the “little brown sister” or honorably as the “black mother.”
 Once she was asked what she would say to her past captors, she replied, “If I were to meet those who kidnapped me, and even those who tortured me, I would kneel and kiss their hands.
 For, if these things had not happened, I would not have been a Christian and a religious today”.

 Little children practice mixing, cracking eggs, peeling vegetables, and/or pouring ingredients.
 Older children can learn to make eggs, sandwiches, or homemade pizza bagels (my kids favorite).
 Also, teach kids about how to follow a recipe!